yoanmalie/d8-theming-guide/introduction/README.md

 ## Note

-Drupal 8 is still under active development.
-This means some of the content of the book might be outdated.
 I am not responsible for any mistakes or faults that are currently in this book.